parikh1bhavya/MASM/README.md

 3. Get and validate the user input (n).
 4. Calculate and display all of the Fibonacci numbers up to and including the nth term.
 The results should be displayed 5 terms per line with at least 5 spaces between terms.
 5. Display a parting message that includes the user’s name, and terminate the program.

+# Project 3
+ Description:
+1. Display the program title and programmer’s name.
+2. Get the user’s name, and greet the user.
+3. Display instructions for the user.
+4. Repeatedly prompt the user to enter a number.
+Validate the user input to be in [-100, -1] (inclusive).
+		Count and accumulate the valid user numbers until a non-negative number is entered.
+(The non- negative number is discarded.)
+5. Calculate the (rounded integer) average of the negative numbers.
+6. Display:
+	i. the number of negative numbers entered (Note: if no negative numbers were entered, display a special message and skip to iv.) ii. the sum of negative numbers entered iii. the average, rounded to the nearest integer (e.g. -20.5 rounds to -20) iv. a parting message (with the user’s name)